tomcam/download-open-jdk-12-macos/README.md

 $ cd ~/Downloads
 ```

-* And move it to the `/Library/Java/JavaVirtualMachines/` directory.
+* And move the newly created `jdk-13.jdk` directory to the `/Library/Java/JavaVirtualMachines/` directory.
-You'll be asked for your system password.
+You'll be asked for your system password:

 ```bash
 $ sudo mv jdk-13.jdk /Library/Java/JavaVirtualMachines/